Ipswich Corporation

+Ipswich Corporation was the local authority which ran the town of Ipswich in Suffolk, England.
+It was founded in 1200 and abolished in 1974, being replaced by Ipswich Borough Council.
+The corporation's formal name until 1835 was the "bailiffs, burgesses and commonalty of the town or borough of Ipswich", and after 1836 was the "mayor, aldermen and burgesses of the borough of Ipswich", but it was generally known as the corporation or town council.

-The Ipswich Corporation was a historic local government that owned property and governed in Ipswich, Suffolk.
-Since its foundation in 1200, the corporation has kept often highly detailed accounts of their operation.
+From its foundation in 1200, the corporation kept often highly detailed accounts of its operation.
 A great deal of these survive to this day.
 After a successful period of four centuries, surviving plague and many other challenges governance of the borough descended into chaos after the restoration in 1660.
-This lasted until new structures were imposed by the Municipal Corporations Act 1835 which created the municipal borough of Ipswich.
+This lasted until new structures were imposed in 1836 under the Municipal Corporations Act 1835 which created the municipal borough of Ipswich.
 Since the Local Government Act 1972 Ipswich has been a non-metropolitan district with borough status.

 History

 Early years

 King John granted a royal charter to the town in 1200.
 Unusually, they immediately resolved to record proceedings in Domesday Book of Ipswich.
 The original documents were stolen in 1272.
 Its contents were however already noted and a new copy was made later.
 In 1290 'The Little domesday book of Ipswich' was compiled based on what could be recollected at the time.
 A further copy was made in the 14th century.

+During the 16th to 18th centuries the governance consisted of: